 - Egg: A single large egg, scrambled and folded to fit the biscuit, creates the perfect protein layer.
 Room-temperature eggs work best for even cooking.
 For a lighter option, substitute 1/4 cup of egg whites (about two egg whites) or liquid egg whites from a carton, following the same folding technique.

-- American Cheese: We used the classic American cheese singles since they melt perfectly and provide that classic breakfast sandwich taste; feel free to swap in cheddar, Swiss, provolone, or pepper jack for different flavor profiles.
+- American Cheese: We used classic American cheese singles since they melt perfectly and deliver that classic breakfast-sandwich taste; feel free to swap in cheddar, Swiss, provolone, or pepper jack for different flavor profiles.

-Pro-tip: Take your sandwich to the next level by adding a drizzle of hot honey or spicy maple syrup before the final assembly.
+Pro tip: Take your sandwich to the next level by drizzling hot honey or spicy maple syrup before the final assembly.

-1. Cook the Bacon: Preheat your oven to 400°F. Line a rimmed baking sheet with aluminum foil to make cleanup much easier, then place a wire rack.
+1. Cook the Bacon: We prefer to bake our bacon, but you can also cook it in a skillet.
+For oven-cooked bacon, preheat your oven to 400°F. Line a rimmed baking sheet with aluminum foil to make cleanup much easier, then place a wire rack on it.
 Place the bacon on the wire rack, making sure the slices don’t overlap.
 Cook the bacon for 15-20 minutes or until golden brown and crispy.
 Carefully remove the bacon from the oven and transfer it to a plate lined with paper towels to absorb any excess grease.
 The bacon can be cut in half either before or after baking.

-Place a medium skillet over medium heat if you prefer to cook your bacon on the stovetop.
+If you prefer to cook your bacon on the stovetop, place a medium skillet over medium heat.
 Cut one slice of bacon in half and cook until crispy (about 6-8 minutes).
 Transfer bacon to paper towels to drain.
 Remove all but one tablespoon of bacon grease from the skillet and lower the heat to medium-low.
+We always make extra bacon since it keeps well in the refrigerator, and then we can enjoy a midweek BLT sandwich.

 To create a square shape that will fit the biscuit, fold each end towards the center, then top with a slice of American cheese.

 3. Assemble the Sandwich: Place the bottom half of the biscuit on a plate and top with the halved bacon pieces.
-Add the egg topped with American cheese to the bacon and cover with the top biscuit half.
+Add the egg, topped with American cheese, to the bacon, then cover with the top half of the biscuit.

 Make-Ahead and Storage